njhdunn/msi-container-tutorial/index.md

 {% comment %} This is a comment in Liquid {% endcomment %}

 > ## Prerequisites
+> * Basic knowledge of the Unix Shell, e.g., from the [carpentry course](https://swcarpentry.github.io/shell-novice/).
 > There are two core elements to this lesson - _running containers_ and _building containers_.
 The prerequisites are slightly different for each and are explained below.
 >
 > **Running containers:** (episodes 1-5 and 8)
-> - Access to a local or remote platform with Singularity pre-installed and accessible to you as a user (i.e. no administrator/root access required).
+> - Access to a local or remote platform with Apptainer/Singularity pre-installed and accessible to you as a user (i.e. no administrator/root access required).
 >   - If you are attending a taught version of this material, it is expected that the course organisers will provide access to a platform (e.g. an institutional HPC cluster) that you can use for these sections of the material.
 > - The platform you will be using should also have MPI installed (required for episode 8).
 >